JEFworks-Lab/jefworks-lab.github.io/_posts/2019-07-19-figure-style-faux-pas.md

 - Maintain at least a 1/2 inch padding around the whole figure

-## What it looks like when these style faux-pas are addressed
+## What it looks like when these style faux pas are addressed

 ![](/assets/blog/figure_faux_pas_4.png)